What should I do if I suspect elder abuse?

 - a carer or older person is dependent on the other person for support, for example, financially, socially, or physically.

 Abuse can take many different forms and are not always so obvious to see.
 This includes physical, emotional, social, financial, neglect and sexual abuse.
-For more information about the types of elder abuse, click here.

 If someone is in immediate danger, call 000.
 Remember that physical and sexual abuse are criminal acts and should be reported to the police.